Cranberry Sauce Recipe with Orange

 Are you team canned cranberry sauce or homemade cranberry sauce?
 I used to be all about the canned cranberry sauce and realized it’s because I love how sweet it is.

-While this cranberry fruit sauce may be perfect for holiday dinners, you can enjoy it any time of the year!
+While this cranberry fruit sauce may be perfect for holiday dinners (try my herb roasted turkey recipe with it!), you can enjoy it any time of the year!
 No need to wait around for Thanksgiving dinner; serve it with: Air Fryer Turkey Legs or Air Fryer Biscuit Donuts.

 Orange Cranberry Sauce ingredients